-Annette C. and Harold C. Simmons Transplant Institute is recognized for quality patient care and survival outcomes exceeding the national average.
-Our transplant surgeons have performed more than 4,000 liver transplants; ranking Annette C. and Harold C. Simmons Transplant Institute one of the Top 10 centers in the nation.
+Annette C. and Harold C. Simmons Transplant Institute is recognized for quality patient care and excellent survival outcomes.
+The team of transplant surgeons has performed more than 4000 liver transplants, a remarkable milestone attained by only four other transplant programs around the world.

 Some of our highlights include:

 The referral process begins when a member of the pre-transplant evaluation team receives a call from a patient's physician.
 A pre-transplant coordinator will then conduct a basic medical history by phone.
 The patient's medical chart and insurance information are sent to the transplant center for review.
 If no major contraindications are found, the patient proceeds to the transplant center for an evaluation.

 This comprehensive medical evaluation is required in order to determine the extent of the patient's liver disease.
 The evaluation takes four to five days and is usually done on an outpatient basis.
 Depending on the severity of the illness, some patients require hospitalization during their evaluation.

 Upon completion of the pre-evaluation tests, potential candidates are evaluated by the Patient Selection Committee.
 The Patient Selection Committee is comprised of physicians and consultants from various specialties, social workers, nurse coordinators, and dietitian.
 In addition to the medical suitability, a candidate must be considered an acceptable surgical risk, must be reliable and compliant, and must have an adequate support system to help the patient adhere to the required post-transplant treatment program.
 Once the selection committee confirms a patient is a viable medical candidate, Baylor works with a patient's insurance company to obtain financial clearance.